everx-labs/evernode-se/README.md

      -v /home/user/log_cfg.yml:/ton-node/log_cfg.yml \
      tonlabs/local-node
 ```
-After starting of TON OS SE, you can edit this file in your file system without restart.
+After starting of Evernode SE, you can edit this file in your file system without restart.

 More information about log4rs configuration [in the log4rs documentation](https://docs.rs/log4rs/1.0.0/log4rs/).

-## How to connect to TON OS SE Graphql API from SDK
+## How to connect to Evernode SE Graphql API from SDK

 **Attention** at the moment there are a few [differences in SE behaviour comparing with a real TON blockchain](https://docs.ton.dev/86757ecb2/p/683279-difference-in-behaviour).
 Read about them before you start implemennting.
 Please note that we plan to upgrade the SE behaviour in the next releases so that it will work the same way as a real network.

 To connect to local blockchain from your application [specify localhost in SDK Client network config](https://docs.ton.dev/86757ecb2/p/5328db-tonclient).

-## TON OS SE components
+## Evernode SE components

 * [TON Labs implementation of TON VM written in Rust](https://github.com/tonlabs/ton-labs-vm)
 * [ArangoDB database](https://www.arangodb.com/)